computablelabs/compspec/TopLevelSpec.md

     - The [algorithmic price curve](#algorithmic-price-curve): Controls the price at which new investors may invest in market.
 Investor funds are deposited in reserve and new market token is minted accordingly.
     - [Investor and data owner class tokens](#investor-and-owner-class): Holders of market token are investor class or data owner class.
 Investor class tokens can't own any listings in the market, but have right to withdraw funds from reserve by burning their tokens.
 Data owner class tokens can own listings in market, but can't withdraw funds from reserve.
 (TODO: Can one address hold some data owner class and some investor class tokens?
 Potential attacks?)
   - Queries: Each `Market` supports queries against the data in this market.
 Queries are run on a `Backend` tied to the market and can be specified in a supported [query language](#query-language)
-    - [Query Pricing](QueryPricing.md): Users have to pay to run queries.
+    - [Query Pricing](#query-pricing): Users have to pay to run queries.
 This pricing structure has to reward the various stakeholders including listing owners (data), backend system owners (compute), and the market itself (investors)
-    - Query Rake [#33](https://github.com/computablelabs/goest/issues/33): What fraction of the payment goes to each stake holder?
+    - [Query Rake](#query-rake): What fraction of the payment goes to each stake holder?
-    - Data utilization records [#35](https://github.com/computablelabs/goest/issues/35): The market maintains track of how many times each listing has been requested by different queries.
+    - [Data utilization](#data-utilization): The market maintains track of how many times each listing has been requested by different queries.
   - Off-chain data [#30](https://github.com/computablelabs/goest/issues/30): The data listed in the data market is held off-chain in a backend system.
 A council vote is used to set authorized backend systems for this market.
 - [Backend Systems](#backend-specification): Backend systems are responsible for securely storing data off-chain and allowing authorized users to query this data. https://github.com/computablelabs/crunky
   - [REST API](https://github.com/computablelabs/crunky/issues/1): The backend system must respond to a defined set of REST API commands to perform actions such as authentication, data addition and removal, and query handling